A Gettysburg Christmas in a Day

 Sometimes in life, you want fresh and healthy food, and sometimes you want straight up comfort.
 This list is for the latter, for when you are looking for an indulgent, warming and comforting bite to eat.
-From soups to sandwiches, from shareable appetizers to classic comfort dishes, check out the list below for some of the most delicious comfort foods in Gettysburg.
+From soups to sandwiches, from delicious desserts to classic comfort dishes, check out the list below for some of the most delicious comfort foods in Gettysburg.

 There’s nothing more comforting than a piping hot cup of soup.
 The Dobbin House Tavern’s baked king’s onion soup is a customer favorite, rightfully so.
 It’s made from scratch, with beef and onions and is topped with a variety of savory cheeses that melt perfectly on top.
 Dive into a bowl of this soup for warm and cozy deliciousness.